-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Subject to the operational requirements of the Home, an employee may accumulate up to two (2) lieu days which may be taken singly, consecutively or added to their vacation.
-Such leave shall not unreasonably be denied.
-The employee shall advise the Employer of their intention to bank a lieu day.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Notwithstanding Articles 12.04 and 12.06 (b) an employee may accumulate up to five lieu days which may be taken at their request singly or consecutively or added to their vacation.